hds2g/BeautifulDay/README.md

-# BeautifulDay
+# WorkTodo

- Todo by Javascript: local version
+ Todo for working